DSL-Lab/MoFlow/README.md

 - [2024/02] 🎉 Paper accepted to CVPR 2025!
 - [2024/03] 🚀 Code repository is now public
 - [2024/03] 📊 Preprocessed datasets are available in the `./data/[datasets]` folder
-- [2024/03] 🔥 Model checkpoints and samples from MoFlow coming soon
+- [2024/03] 🔥 Model checkpoints and samples from MoFlow of NBA are up on Hugging Face
+- [2024/03] 🔥 More model checkpoints and samples are coming soon...

 ## 📝 Overview